grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 title: WasmRef
 ---

-Utilities for working with WebAssembly reference types in grain.
+Utilities for working with WebAssembly reference types in Grain.

-This modules provides unsafe functions and should be used with extreme caution, incorrect usage will lead to runtime errors or undefined behavior.
+This modules provides unsafe functions and should be used with extreme caution;
+incorrect usage will lead to runtime errors or undefined behavior.

 ## Values